Jason Shivers

-Jason Shivers [SHY-verz] (born November 4, 1982, in Phoenix, Arizona) is an American football coach who is currently the defensive coordinator for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-Shivers was a defensive back who was drafted in the fifth round of the 2004 NFL Draft by the St. Louis Rams (NFL): He also spent time with the Chicago Bears.
-Shivers has also played in the CFL for the Toronto Argonauts and the Hamilton Tiger-Cats.
+Jason Shivers [SHY-verz] (born November 4, 1982) is an American professional football coach and former player who is the co-defensive coordinator, defensive backs coach, and pro player personnel assistant for the Toronto Argonauts of the Canadian Football League (CFL).
+Shivers played professionally as a defensive back in the CFL, National Football League (NFL), and NFL Europe.
+He played college football for the Arizona State Sun Devils and was selected by the St. Louis Rams in the fifth round of the 2004 NFL draft.
+He was also a member of the Chicago Bears, Hamburg Sea Devils, New York Giants, Argonauts, and Hamilton Tiger-Cats.

-Early years
+Early life

 A 2001 graduate of Phoenix's South Mountain High School.
 He earned First-team Super All-State 2000 defensive honors from Phoenix Metro Magazine.
 He was All-state, All-league and All-region at wide receiver and free safety.
 As a senior had 110 tackles and four interceptions.
 As a junior, had 15 catches for 600 yards and 10 touchdowns and on defense, he had 70 tackles, two fumble recoveries, three caused fumbles and 10 tackles for loss.

 Shivers also lettered four years in track and won state individual track titles in the 100 (10.67) and 200 meter (21.57) dashes in 2001.
 He also was on state champion 400-meter relay team with a time of 41.82 as a junior.
 He earned First-team All-Arizona Republic track team honors as a senior.